-Rebecca Clerk, president and CEO of Anixter Center, which provides day services for individuals with developmental disabilities, believes the After 22 Program will have a long-term impact in the people who use the center.
+Rebecca Clerk, president, and CEO of Anixter Center, which provides day services for individuals with developmental disabilities, believes the After 22 Program will have a long-term impact on the people who use the center.

 “After 22 is the missing piece that equalizes the pathway for young adults with developmental disabilities to access college and thrive, this historic step bridges the gap, creating opportunities for students to secure meaningful work, and positively engage in, and contribute to their communities.”Rebecca Clerk, Presideny & CEO of Anixter Center